Master Homemade Almond Milk with Top AC Hacks & Tips

 “It’s good to note: it’s okay for the black bottom beneath the silver base of the Almond Cow to get wet.
 Customers can set the Almond Cow down in a slightly wet or damp sink without having to worry about the machine breaking.” -CS/CI Member

 “When washing the blade, hold the top of the Almond Cow with a towel.
-This makes it easier to grip and covers the vents, making it less likely that water will get into the top.” -CS/CI Member
+This makes it easier to grip.” -CS/CI Member

 “To deep clean your Almond Cow, let the filter basket, blade, and collector cup soak in vinegar.
 You can also fill the base with vinegar to deep clean it as well.” -CS/CI Member